Mirapakay

-Mirapakay was released on 13 January 2011, coinciding with Makara Sankranti, and became a commercial super hit at the box office.
+Mirapakay was released on 13 January 2011, coinciding with Makara Sankranti, and became a commercial success at the box office.

 Plot

 Rishi alias Mirapakay, an IB officer, is assigned by IB chief Murthy to nab Shankar, who is the agent of Kittu, a crime boss, as Kittu is planning to spread his operations in the country.
 Rishi finds Shankar's location in Hyderabad and goes undercover as a college lecturer.
 Rishi meets Vinamra, who also studies in the college where Rishi is the lecturer.
 Rishi and Vinamra soon fall in love with each other.
-Rishi learns from Murthy that Vaishali, Kittu's daughter, is also studying in the same college.
+Rishi learns from Murthy that Vaishali, Kittu's daughter, also studies at the same college.
 Murthy asks Rishi to extract information about Kittu from Vaishali.
 Rishi makes Vaishali fall for him and reaches Kittu after killing Shankar and Linga.
-Rishi finally arrests Kittu and his gang, where he meets Vinamra and convinces her to marry him.
+Rishi finally arrests Kittu and his gang, where he meets Vinamra, explains to her that Vaishali meant nothing to him and convinces her to marry him.